geekguy/js-gotchas/README.md

       - If a is NaN, return `false`.
       - If b is NaN, return `false`.

-### 4. JS handles null and undefined for date functions.
+### 4. JS handles null and undefined differently for date functions.
 ```js
 let a = new Date(undefined);
 console.log(a);         // prints "Invalid Date"